DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2022.md

 | Monday    | 16.30 - 17.30   | Aula C (usual Zoom link and password) |
 | Thursday  | 16.30 - 17.30   | Aula B (usual Zoom link and password) |

 I strongly recommend to follow the lectures in class so that you can ask me any question directly.
-For any other questions related to exercises, done and not done during the lecture, you can contact Me or Marco Marino ad the following e-mail addresses
+For any other questions related to exercises, done and not done during the lecture, you can contact Me or Marco Marino at the following e-mail addresses

 * Davide Morgante: davide.morgante@mi.infn.it
 * Marco Marino: marco.marino1@unimi.it